k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ## Permission Set Window

-The Permission Set window defines the TDM Environment permissions and the list of testers assigned to it as displayed in the following example:
+The Permission Set window defines the TDM Environment permissions, and the list of testers assigned to it is displayed in the following example:

 ![permission set window](images/env_role_window.png)